Kyleh2420/ESE224-MidtermProject/README.md

   * Vincent and Kyle
     * Debugged the menu options and the combat options because when a random input was entered that wasn't one of the options, the game broke and just inifinitely looped
     * Fixed it by changing selection to char instead of int
+#### 10/29
+  * Kyle
+     * Tidied up the game, cleaned up user interfaces and removed debugging nonsense
+     * Added more to the possible weapons, enemies, and comments
+     * Added organ collection system (Utilizing the scoreboard to keep track of the number of enemies killed.)
+Require 10+ killed enemies before winning the game.
+     * Added a random comment class to describe the scenery around the player
+     * Theoretically speaking, the user can no longer die from random events.
+It still happens though.
 # ESE224-MidtermProject

 Stony Brook University's ESE 224 Midterm Project